 Following the symptom-free (latent) period, most untreated individuals develop the distinctive skin lesions characteristic of verruga peruana.
 The nodular lesions consist of newly formed blood vessels (neovascular proliferation) infiltrated by certain white blood cells that play an important role in fighting and destroying invading microorganisms (e.g., lymphocytes, macrophages).

-Trench fever is caused by infection with B quintana most likely transmitted by the human body louse (Pediculus humanus) and is commonly found in homeless, alcoholic, and poverty-stricken populations where poor sanitation and poor hygiene often occurs.
-Other diseases that have been identified to be caused by B quintana include bacillary angiomatosis (angioproliferative lesions), chronic lymphadenopathy, bacteremia, and endocarditis.
+Trench fever is caused by infection with B. quintana most likely transmitted by the human body louse (Pediculus humanus) and is commonly found in homeless, alcoholic, and poverty-stricken populations where poor sanitation and poor hygiene often occurs.
+Other diseases that have been identified to be caused by B. quintana include bacillary angiomatosis (angioproliferative lesions), bacteremia, and endocarditis.
 Human endocarditis has now been associated with at least nine different Bartonella spp.

-Cat scratch disease caused by B henselae infection occurs in approximately 1 per 10,000 persons.
+Cat scratch disease caused by B. henselae infection occurs in approximately 1 per 10,000 persons.
 Cat-scratch disease has been shown in some studies to occur more frequently in males than females with a ratio of 3:2.
 However, other studies have shown equal rates between males and females.
 One hypothesis to explain a greater incidence among males than females is the tendency toward rougher play with cats and consequently an increased risk of bites and scratches.
-A database analysis in 1993 showed 55% of patients with CSD were 18 years of age or younger.
-Older literature suggests that more than 80% of cases of CSD occur in people under 21 years of age, and about 95% have a history of a scratch from a cat or exposure to cats.
+A database analysis in 2016 showed 33% of patients with CSD were 14 years of age or younger.

 Cases of CSD occur throughout the United States and worldwide, with the incidence greater in regions with higher temperatures and humidity, which supports heavy flea populations.
 In the United States, the majority of cases occur between the months of July and January.
-One study in 1993 concluded that incidence of CSD in the United States is higher in the south and lower in the west.
+One study in 2016 concluded that incidence of CSD in the United States is higher in the South and lower in the West.

 The common bacterial cause of Oroya fever and verruga peruana was confirmed by a Peruvian medical student, Daniel Carrion, in 1885, when he succumbed to acute hemolytic anemia after injecting himself with blood from a verruga peruana skin lesion.
 The spectrum of B. bacilliformis infection as manifested in Oroya fever and verruga peruana has since been named “Carrion’s Disease.”

 Trench fever was first described during World War I when it affected nearly one million soldiers.
-B quintana has caused geographically widespread disease, although little data exists regarding incidence among specific populations.
-Though the true incidence of contemporary (urban) trench fever is unknown, one study of patients in a downtown poor Seattle clinic found 20% had antibodies to Bartonella spp, though most of these patients were asymptomatic.
+B. quintana has caused geographically widespread disease, although little data exists regarding incidence among specific populations.
+Though the true incidence of contemporary (urban) trench fever is unknown, one study of patients in a downtown Seattle clinic for disadvantaged patients found 20% had antibodies to Bartonella spp., though most of these patients were asymptomatic.

-Most cases of CSD can be diagnosed by the individual's symptoms and history, such as the development of papules or pustules after vector exposure or a cat scratch or bite.
+Most cases of CSD can be diagnosed by the individual’s symptoms and history, such as the development of papules or pustules after vector exposure or a cat scratch or bite.
 Development of swollen lymph nodes and fever further reinforce a clinical diagnosis.
 Blood (serological) testing is available to confirm the diagnosis.
-However, serology is often negative in patients with chronic symptoms and repeatedly documented bacteremia.
-In these patients an enrichment blood culture using an insect cell culture based growth medium followed by PCR amplification of bacterial DNA (see Clinical Testing and Work-up below) provides a much greater test sensitivity and allows documentation of active infection.
+PCR and culture tests may also be used in certain cases.

 Carrion’s disease may be diagnosed based upon thorough clinical evaluation, detection of characteristic symptoms and physical findings, a complete patient history, including information concerning recent travel to regions where Carrion’s disease is known to occur; and specialized laboratory tests.
 For example, during the acute stage, the bacterium may easily be seen within red blood cells on blood smears.
 With this diagnostic test, a drop of blood is smeared on a slide, stained with special dyes to make blood cells more visible, and examined under a microscope.
 During the chronic, cutaneous stage, the bacterium may be isolated from skin lesions.
 Blood smears are typically negative during this second stage.
 However, the bacterium may be cultured from the blood and grown under controlled conditions in the laboratory, enabling identification of the causative microorganism.
 In some cases, other laboratory studies may be used to help diagnose Carrion’s disease.